Tino Martinez: Early life

 Tino Martinez was born and raised in the neighborhood of West Tampa in Tampa, Florida, to a Cuban-American father with Spanish roots and a mother with Italian and Greek ancestry.
-His grandfather owned a small cigar factory, in which Tino and his brothers, as well as childhood friend and fellow future major-leaguer Luis Gonzalez, worked as young boys.
+His grandfather owned a small cigar factory, in which Martinez and his brothers, as well as childhood friend and fellow future major-leaguer Luis Gonzalez, worked as young boys.
 Martinez attended St. Joseph School in West Tampa until 8th grade, then attended Tampa Catholic High School for 9th and 10th grades, before transferring to and graduating from Jefferson High School.
 Martinez led both of his high schools to state baseball championships.
 With Tampa Catholic, he had future Major Leaguers Lance McCullers and Rich Monteleone as teammates.

 Martinez enrolled at the University of Tampa, where he played college baseball for the Tampa Spartans in NCAA Division II.
 He played three years for Tampa, and was an All-American each year.
 In 1986, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
 As of 2011, Martinez still held school records in career home runs (54), career batting average (.399), career slugging percentage (.736), single season batting average (.452) and single season slugging percentage (.957).
 In 1988, he was a finalist for the Golden Spikes Award, which has never been given to any NCAA Division II player.
 One year after graduating he was inducted into the University of Tampa's athletics hall of fame.
 Since 2010, the Tino Martinez Award has been given to the most outstanding NCAA Division II baseball player.
 In 2013, Martinez was inducted into the National College Baseball Hall of Fame.